No negative impact on climate

 A word from our CEO

-For us at Stena Line, sustainability means the ability to sustain three key areas over the long term: the planet, the humans, and our business.
+For us at Stena Line, sustainability means the ability to sustain three key areas over the long term: the planet, people, and our business.

 It also means taking responsibility.
 We know that our operations have played a role in creating climate change, so it is only fair that we are part of the solution.
 We also realise that as a major company, we possess the ability to drive change and so we share the responsibility to ensure the protection of human rights.
 This applies not only to our employees but to everyone associated with us.
 Moving forward, we will intensify our commitment to ensuring human rights and environmental responsibility across all our supply chains.
 We do it because we want to keep connecting Europe, and make sure there is medicine in the hospitals, food on the shelves, construction materials for the buildings of tomorrow, and that people can travel to see their loved ones.
 We also do it because we can, and therefore we must.